kiranaradhya-git/aws-minicapstone-week1-km/Readme.md

 ### Step 1: Create the configuration file for Packer

-Create a HCL file for configuring all the parameters and save it as "aws-linux-terraform.pkr.hcl"
+Create a HCL file for configuring all the parameters and save it as "aws-linux-terraform.pkr.hcl" [Packer Configuration](https://github.com/kiranaradhya-git/aws-minicapstone-week1-km/blob/main/TerraformEnvironment/aws-linux-terraform.pkr.hcl)

 ```
 packer {